 Cash Value - the amount available upon surrender (full withdrawal).
-It is the Contract Value (including any Daily Adjustment) less any final rider fee, contract maintenance charge, and withdrawal charge.
+It is the Contract Value (including any Daily Adjustment) less any final product and rider fees, contract maintenance charge, and withdrawal charge.

 Charge Base - the Contract Value on the preceding Quarterly Contract Anniversary (or the initial Purchase Payment received on the Issue Date if this is before the first Quarterly Contract Anniversary), increased by the dollar amount of subsequent Purchase Payments, and reduced proportionately for subsequent withdrawals you take or financial adviser fees that you choose to have us pay from this Contract (including any withdrawal charge) and deductions we make for Contract fees and expenses.
 All withdrawals you take reduce the Charge Base, even Penalty-Free Withdrawals.
-We use the Charge Base to determine the next rider fee we deduct if you select the Maximum Anniversary Value Death Benefit.
+We use the Charge Base to determine the next product fee and rider fee (if applicable) we deduct.